Erythema Annulare Centrifugum

 EAC may precede malignancy by 2 years or more, but it can also occur concomitantly or after diagnosis.

-The temporal relationship to other underlying diseases, if any, is also variable.
-Obtain a history of any antecedent infections.
+The temporal relation to other underlying diseases, if any, is also variable.
+A history of any antecedent infections should be obtained.

-A history of recent initiation of a new drug should be ascertained because many reports of medication-associated erythema annulare centrifugum exist (most commonly antimalarials, cimetidine, spironolactone, gold, salicylates, piroxicam, penicillin, and amitriptyline).
+A history of recent initiation of a new drug should be ascertained because there have been many reports of EAC associated with medications (most commonly, antimalarials, cimetidine, spironolactone, gold, salicylates, piroxicam, penicillin, and amitriptyline).

-One case report[29] has described EAC as a manifestation of autoimmune progesterone dermatitis in a female with a recurring annular pruritic eruption.
+One case report described EAC as a manifestation of autoimmune progesterone dermatitis in a female with a recurring annular pruritic eruption.[31]
 She experienced monthly exacerbations of the eruption a few days prior to onset of menses.
-A similar hormonal etiology has been reported in the case of a woman who developed EAC in the 33rd week of pregnancy.[36]
-The eruption resolved 1 month after delivery, without recurrence after 8 months of follow-up.
+A similar hormonal etiology was reported in the case of a woman who developed EAC in week 33 of pregnancy.[38]
+The eruption resolved 1 month after delivery and had not recurred after 8 months of follow-up.

 Physical Examination